-- If we discovered that every person in the room were an eldest child in a family of five, we would not think that we had discovered a law about people in the room. - A law has a predictive aspect. - We would not predict, on the basis of this uniformity, that the next person to enter the room is the eldest child in a family of five. - In contrast, we would predict that the next person to enter the room has a heart, and a brain, since those features of human beings are lawlike. - Ordinarily, we take the difference between lawlike and non-lawlike uniformities to be the presence of causal connections underlying those uniformities. - Berkeley denies that an understanding of the uniformities in nature leads to ascribing causal powers to any objects other than God. - Indeed, he calls gravity an occult phenomenon. - "Reason proves that there is some cause or principle of these phenomena, and this is generally called gravity.
+- Laws have a predictive aspect. - Imagine that every person in the room were an eldest child in a family of five. - ▶ We would not think that we had discovered a law about people in the room. - ▶ We would not predict that the next person to enter the room is the eldest child in a family of five. - In contrast, we would predict that the next person to enter the room has a heart and a brain. - ► Those features of human beings are lawlike. - Ordinarily, we take the difference between lawlike and non-lawlike uniformities to be the presence of causal connections underlying those uniformities. - Berkeley denies that an understanding of the uniformities in nature leads to ascribing causal powers to any objects other than God. - Indeed, he calls gravity an occult phenomenon. - "Reason proves that there is some cause or principle of these phenomena, and this is generally called gravity.
 Since, however, the cause of the fall of heavy bodies is dark and unknown, gravity in that sense cannot be called a sensible quality; consequently, it is an occult quality.
-But we can scarcely conceive and indeed not even scarcely what an occult quality is, and how any quality can act or effect anything.
+But we can scarcely conceive -and indeed not even scarcely what an occult quality is, and how any quality can act or effect anything.
 It would be better then, if men would attend only to the sensible effects, putting the occult quality out of view.
 Abstract words however useful they are in discussion should be discarded in meditation, and the mind should be fixed on particular and concrete things, that is, on the things themselves" (On Motion, §4, AW 504b-505a).